functionless/functionless/docs/tutorial/0-Introduction.md

 Let's move on to building the GraphQL API - we'll use our first "functionless integration" there.

 Before we can do anything useful, we need a simple GraphQL schema with our `Post` type, a `createPost` mutation and a `getPost` query.
-Let's create that:
+Let's get that out of the way:

 ```graphql
 // message-board.gql